VERIFY BEFORE RELYING

 The data points to three things that separate students who pass from students who do not.

 Scenario-based practice.
 The exam tests application, not recall.
 If your practice questions are all definitions and facts, you are training for a different test.
-Practice with questions that put you in a situation and ask what happens next.
+Practice with questions that put you in a situation and ask what happens next, using the free practice-question bank organized by the 19 content areas.
 The practice exam with full explanations gives you a sample of what real exam questions look like.

 Full-length timed simulations.
 Not topic quizzes.
 Full 100-question, 210-minute exams that make the real thing feel familiar before you are sitting in the testing center.
 Students who have done this twice before exam day handle the pressure differently than students experiencing it for the first time.